dwyl/rag-elixir-doc/README.md

 ## What is `RAG`?

-It is "chat with your documents", meaning you ask an LLM model to respond based on additional ressources.
+It is a "chat with your documents" process, meaning you ask an LLM model to respond based on additional ressources.

 Theses sources may or may not be already incorporated inside the training used for the LLM.